Florence and the Machine: Style and influences

 Florence Welch has been compared to other female singers such as Kate Bush, Siouxsie Sioux of Siouxsie and the Banshees, PJ Harvey, Tori Amos and Björk.
 During an interview, Welch cited Grace Slick of Jefferson Airplane as her influence and "hero".
 Florence and the Machine's style has been described as "dark, robust and romantic".
 Their music is a mix of "classic soul and midnight-on-the-moors English art rock".
 Welch stated that her lyrics related to Renaissance artists: "We're dealing with all of the same things they did—love and death, time and pain, heaven and hell."
-Commenting her success, she said: "I'm lucky that there seems to be a massive revival in female performers.
+Commenting on her success, she said: "I'm lucky that there seems to be a massive revival in female performers.
 My icons were always women like Kate Bush, Stevie Nicks and Siouxsie Sioux.
 Who wouldn't be proud to carry on that tradition?".

 The group's musical style has been described as indie rock, indie pop, baroque pop, chamber pop, art rock, art pop, neo soul, and folk.

-Response
+Achievements

 Florence and the Machine won the Critic's Choice Award at the 2009 Brit Awards after coming third in the BBC's Sound of 2009 poll.
 As well as attention from the BBC, the band received significant support from NME magazine, who included them on their annual Shockwaves NME Awards Tour for 2009, along with Glasvegas, Friendly Fires and White Lies.

 The Sunday Times described Welch as "the most peculiar and most highly acclaimed female singer of the moment" and "the latest in a line of great English pop eccentrics".
 AllMusic referred to Lungs as "one of the most musically mature and emotionally mesmerising albums of 2009".
 Spin magazine rated Lungs (2009) eight out of ten and wrote, "You've gotta hand it to the girl: She always makes you feel something."
 The magazine named it the eighth best album of 2009.
 In December 2010, Florence and the Machine appeared on one of Spin's three holiday issue covers as Artist of the Year.

 Florence and the Machine won the Mastercard British Album award for Lungs at the 2010 Brit Awards, having also been nominated for British Female Solo Artist and British Breakthrough Act.
 On 19 February 2010, Florence and the Machine won Best International Band at the 2010 Meteor Awards.
 The group led the nominations for the 2010 MOJO Awards, with four nods.
 They received a nomination for Best New Artist at the 53rd Annual Grammy Awards.
 In April 2011, Florence and the Machine were ranked 50 in the 2011 Time 100 poll, which annually lists the 100 most influential people in the world.
 American recording artist Beyoncé cited Florence and the Machine as an influence for her 2011 album 4.